vinsworldcom/nppTagLEET/README.md

 much more dynamic.
 It is disabled by default.

-To navigate to a lookup, press the `Return` or `Space` while the item is highligted in the top listview.
+To navigate to a lookup, press the `Return` or `Space` while the item is highlighted in the top listview.
+Use `Tab` to switch between the top and bottom panes.

 The bottom pane contains a snapshot (read-only) of the text surrounding the active lookup (highlighted in the top list view).
-By default 2 lines before and 9 lines after are shown; the active lookup line is highlighed and italicized.
-You can configure the number of lines before and after by editing the configuation file items (PeekPre, PeekPost), changes will take effect on the next Notepad++ launch.
+By default 2 lines before and 9 lines after are shown; the active lookup line is highlighted and italicized.
+You can configure the number of lines before and after by editing the configuration file items (PeekPre, PeekPost), changes will take effect on the next Notepad++ launch.

-THe popup window losing focus while the top list view is active will auto close the popup window.
+The popup window losing focus while the top list view is active will auto close the popup window.
 It will *not* auto close when losing focus from the bottom edit view; this allows for cut and paste and comparison.